Skip to Content

 • Dukat dill is darker green with large seed heads.
 Excellent for pickling.

-• Fernleaf dill is slow to bolt and good for growing indoors and in containers.
+• Fernleaf dill is slow to bolt and suitable for growing indoors and in containers.

 3. Care for dill correctly